Long Creek Welcomes YOU

 We're a place where small town life still exists.
 Where kids can be kids, where people wave and say howdy to neighbors and visitors alike, where things don't cost an arm and a leg, and we aren't afraid to turn a stranger into a friend.

-Long Creek is near the center of the 'path of totality'
+Long Creek is in the 'path of totality'

 for the 2017 Solar Eclipse